About the Domestic Renewable Heat Incentive (Domestic RHI) payment calculator

 The Energy Saving Trust website - opens in new window has information about renewable heating technologies which can help you decide which systems are best for you.

-If your property is in England or Wales then contact the Energy Saving Advice Service on 0300 123 1234 or firstname.lastname@example.org.
-If your property is in Scotland then there is additional advice and support from the Scottish Government via the EST Scotland website - opens in new window and from Home Energy Scotland on 0808 808 2282 (free from landlines and most mobiles).
+If your property is in England or Wales the Simple Energy Advice Service website may be helpful.
+They can also be reached at 0800 444 202.
+If your property is in Scotland then there is additional advice and support from the Scottish Government via EST Scotland website - opens in new window and from Home Energy Scotland on 0808 808 2282 (free from landlines and most mobiles).

 7.2.
 Find out if you need planning permission and a building warrant